 stuck-at 0, and c stuck-at 1.
 To derive the stuck at test set, let

-us find the smallest set of patterns that will test for all faults.
+us find the smallest set of patterns that will test for all of these faults.

-To test for a fault we must first excite the fault location, and
+To test for a fault, we must first excite the fault, and

-then observe the net at the output of the circuit ( This is done
+then we must observe the net at the output of the circuit.
+(Conceptually, observation can be exhaustively described

 with the use of the Boolean derivative).
 To excite a fault, we

-force a net to the opposite value then what it is stuck at.
+force a net to the opposite value than what it is stuck at.

 To minimize the test set, the ATPG tool would then na¨ıvely